Vietnam.vn - Nền tảng quảng bá Việt Nam

 In particular, the last two sessions of the week recorded strong pressure on many commodities after US President Donald Trump announced new tariffs, causing the MXV-Index to fall nearly 3% compared to last week, down to 2,160 points.

-The metal commodity market was in the red last week.
+The metal commodity market was in red last week.
 Source: MXV

-According to the Vietnam Commodity Exchange (MXV), the metal market closed the trading week from July 28 to August 1 in deep red due to pressure from newly announced trade and monetary policies.
+According to the Vietnam Commodity Exchange (MXV), at the end of the trading week from July 28 to August 1, the metal market was deep in red due to pressure from newly announced trade and monetary policies.

 Notably, silver prices fell to $36.93/ounce, down 3.74%, also the sharpest weekly decline since late March.